 As this phase of the component too, I am having many subclasses for each specific platforms.
 One thing you need to observe here is that the implementation details are hidden from everyone else.
 The requester object doesn’t even know how actually the line is drawn by the platform it is asking.
 So as already said at run time, every object is just delegating a request call to an unknown object which does some job and gets the result back.

 There are many examples in real world usage:

 - In House, Electric appliances vs Switch.
-Where in you can find many appliances which varies like fans, tv, refrigerators, AC, etc. but at the same time you switch on them using a switch which also varies in many shapes although their functionality is same.
+Wherein you can find many appliances which varies like fans, TV, refrigerators, AC, etc. but at the same time, you switch on them using a switch which also varies in many shapes although their functionality is the same.
 These switches can come in Toggle, up and down, illuminated, dimmer, etc.

-- Similar to above code example i gave out, you can also use this pattern in representing Text file storage in various platforms.
-Because each platforms handle text in different way like char to end a line, format of the text storage, compression used if any, etc. On the same way, the type of text files such as normal simple text files, RTF, etc.
+char to end a line, format of the text storage, compression used if any, etc. In the same way, the type of text files such as normal simple text files, RTF, etc.

-Well, that’s all dear friend i can talk about this pattern.
-I am sorry if it’s too lengthy, but i wanted to make every point clear.
+Well, that’s all I can talk about this pattern.
+I am sorry if it’s too lengthy, but I wanted to make every point clear.

 Look out for my next post in continuation to this.